Listen to the interview via our AI text-to-speech service.

 Canada’s Ability to Respond to the Coronavirus Pandemic

 The short answer is that we have a large number of talented and committed researchers across the country who are working long hours and with great commitment and focus on developing new tests, new responses and new treatments for this.
-So we are very well-equipped in that way.
+We are very well-equipped in that way.

-The number one priority is clearly the care and protection of patients and the safety of our frontline health personnel so obviously we need to make sure we are making a lot of investments in protective equipment, safety protocols, treatment processes and so on.
-So that is obviously the number one area of focus.
+The number one priority is clearly the care and protection of patients and the safety of our frontline health personnel—obviously we need to make sure we are making a lot of investments in protective equipment, safety protocols, treatment processes and so on.
+That is obviously the number one area of focus.

-After that I’d say that really the big need on the research side is to develop rapid testing, point-of-care testing so that we can actually go to the bedside of quateneened patients and we actually get test results very quickly.
+After that I’d say that really the big need right now—when it comes to the research side—is to develop rapid testing and point-of-care testing so that we can actually go to the bedside of quarantined patients and get test results very quickly.
 That will really allow us to help both identify sick patients but also track the disease progression.

 So rapid diagnostics is a major area of focus.
-Of course after that we shift to treatments and therapeutics and here we are talking about both vaccines and drugs, and those are probably a little more long-term in terms of their impact, but its important that we get that work started now and there are potentially areas where we can hopefully find some shortcuts to speed those up.
+Of course, after that we shift to treatments and therapeutics—and here we are talking about both vaccines and drugs—and those are probably a little more long-term in terms of their impact, but it is important that we get that work started now.
+And there are potentially areas where we can hopefully find some shortcuts to speed those up.

-Stakeholders Who Must Be Involved in the Response & Key Actions
+Stakeholders Who Must Be Involved in the Response and Key Actions

 I have to say I am impressed with what I’ve seen so far in terms of community response, and I think that certainly the private sector is looking for ways to get involved.
-On the research side of things, we know a number of collaborations on the academic and government scientists as well as companies who are going to be essential in terms of the production of any drug or vaccine that comes along.
-So those kinds of collaborations are going to be absolutely essential, but of course this isn’t simply a medical crisis.
-The medical crisis in a sense is blooming into other areas.
-I think there’s the actual coronavirus itself that we need to figure out solutions for but there will be enormous psychosocial impacts, for instance, and so we need to be thinking of mental health issues that is going to involve a different set of healthcare providers and community supports.
-We know there is already a lot of economic disruption, so it really is a multifaceted challenge that is going to require everybody to be thinking of how they can contribute to the impact beyond simply looking at the impact of the virus itself.
+On the research side of things, we know of a number of collaborations involving both academic and government scientists, as well as companies who are going to be essential in terms of the production of any drug or vaccine that comes along.
+Those kinds of collaborations are going to be absolutely essential—but of course this isn’t simply a medical crisis.
+The medical crisis, in a sense, is blooming into other areas.
+There is the actual coronavirus itself—that we need to figure out solutions for—but there will be enormous psychosocial impacts, for instance, and so we need to be thinking of mental health issues, and that is going to involve a different set of healthcare providers and community supports.
+We know there is already a lot of economic disruption, so it really is a multifaceted challenge that is going to require everybody to be thinking of how they can contribute to the impact, beyond simply looking at the impact of the virus itself.

 The Value of Genomics in Fighting the Coronavirus

-Genomics really is a field of study that looks at how all the molecular systems work together inside living things, so that starts with the genome which is the DNA inside an organism, but it goes beyond that into how the DNA translates into all the other molecular systems inside of living things.
+Genomics really is a field of study that looks at how all the molecular systems work together inside living things.
+That starts with the genome, which is the DNA inside an organism, but it goes beyond that into how the DNA translates into all the other molecular systems inside of living things.

 Chinese scientists were able to sequence the Covid-19 genome in just ten days.
-With the SARS genome it took ten weeks.
-Within ten days we actually had the blueprint of DNA that the coronavirus has and that helps us in a number of ways.
-First, it allows us to take a few guesses as to how the virus actually works and point a way to towards understanding transmission which helps us come up with strategies for containment and so on.
+When we sequenced the SARS genome, it took us several weeks.
+Within ten days we actually had the blueprint of DNA that the coronavirus has, and that helps us in a number of ways.
+First, it allows us to take a few guesses as to how the virus actually works and point a way towards understanding transmission, which helps us come up with strategies for containment.
 Secondly, having the viral genome gives us a target to look for when we are looking at diagnostics.
-So it opens the doors to a variety of methods to improve diagnostics and to do so in a way that is potentially very quick.
+It opens the doors to a variety of methods to improve diagnostics and to do so in a way that is potentially very quick.

-The third thing is of course it provides a number of potential targets for vaccine development and possible drug development.
-So at a very basic level even just having the coronavirus genome opens up lots of opportunities and then we layer on top of that we have very of clever people working on a number of things, you know for instance how the coronavirus genome interacts with patient genomes and other systems in order to understand why it is that some patients get very very very sick and others don’t.
-Those are very important questions and solving those kind of questions may very well open the door for possible lines of attack in terms of therapy and so on.
+The third thing is, of course, it provides a number of potential targets for vaccine development and possible drug development.
+At a very basic level, even just having the coronavirus genome opens up lots of opportunities, and then we layer on top of that the very clever people working on a number of things—for instance how the coronavirus genome interacts with patient genomes and other systems in order to understand why it is that some patients get very, very, very sick and others do not.
+Those are very important questions and solving those kinds of questions may very well open the door for possible lines of attack in terms of therapy.

 Initial Research Projects Being Funded

 The scientists are better coordinated than a lot of the institutions.
-We work certainly hard to connect with our international partners and I’ve been in touch with my colleagues in other countries but its the scientists who are actually on the ground doing the work.
-Who know who they need to speak to, who the expert is that can help them at a given time, who needs to know the results of the experiment they are running.
-And so science really is a community-led activity, and the community is really committed here.
-And so are job, as funding institutions and so on is to many ways put wind in their sails.
-There is two kind of a double sided approach here, on the one hand we want to demonstrate leadership by helping provide coordination but at the same time we want to be sure we are providing the scientists the tools they need to address the problem amongst themselves.
+We work certainly hard to connect with our international partners, and I have been in touch with my colleagues in other countries.
+But it is the scientists who are actually on the ground doing the work—they know who they need to speak to, who the expert is that can help them at a given time and who needs to know the results of the experiment they are running.
+Science really is a community-led activity, and the community is really committed here.
+And so our job, as funding institutions and so on, is to many ways put wind in their sails.
+There is a double-sided approach here.
+On the one hand, we want to demonstrate leadership by helping provide coordination, but at the same time we want to be sure we are providing the scientists the tools they need to address the problem amongst themselves.

-Within that there’s a little bit of a lesson i think it is important for us as a take home lesson here is that we are mounting a very impressive response globally to this crisis.
-But the reason we can do that is we have been funding scientists for decades.
-Virologists who are working away, and training students and pushing the envelope in terms of technologies and understanding.
-And when the crisis hits, they are ready to respond.
-So there is both the rapid response element to this that is absolutely essential, but there is also just a background level of activity that we need to make sure that we have that is healthy and strong so that when crises do come up we actually have a community of scientists or other types of researchers ready to respond to jump into action.
+Within that there is a little bit of a lesson—I think it is important for us as a take-home lesson here—is that we are mounting a very impressive response globally to this crisis, but the reason we can do that is we have been funding scientists for decades.
+Virologists are working away, and training students, and pushing the envelope in terms of technologies and understanding—and when the crisis hits, they are ready to respond.
+There is both the rapid response element to this that is absolutely essential—but there is also a background level of activity, that we need to make sure that we have, that is healthy and strong so that when crises do come up we actually have a community of scientists or other types of researchers ready to respond and to jump into action.

 Treatment and Cure Development for Covid-19

-Again this is about having that diverse community approach you have the researchers who are going to say, ok, I am aiming at the 18 month vaccine and I’m going to just make sure every day I get us closer to that.
-And then you have other researchers that say ok, good, if you have that on lockdown I will take more a risky approach and try to screen existing drugs, for instance.
-And then you have others who say ok, if you are all doing that, I am going to look at how we might actually say target the human targets to see if we can somehow block the virus.
-So there are a lot of different approaches being taken and our hope and our expectation is that there will be a variety of successes that will help get us closer to actually managing the spread.
+Again, this is about having that diverse community approach.
+You have the researchers who are going to say, ok, I am aiming at the 18-month vaccine and I am going to make sure every day I get us closer to that.
+And then you have other researchers that say ok, good, if you have that on lockdown, I will take more of a risky approach and try to screen existing drugs, for instance.
+And then you have others who say ok, if you are all doing that, I am going to look at how we might actually target the human targets to see if we can somehow block the virus.
+There are a lot of different approaches being taken and our hope and our expectation is that there will be a variety of successes that will help get us closer to actually managing this effectively.

 Will We See Another Pandemic After This One?

 Yes, this will certainly happen again.
-We are creatures of biology, and it is important for all of our progress we remain at the whims of biological process.
-So there have always been human pandemics and there will likely always be human pandemics.
+We are creatures of biology, and it is important—for all of our progress—we remain at the whims of biological process.
+There have always been human pandemics and there will likely always be human pandemics.
 Having said that, we are much better positioned today to deal with this outbreak than we were to deal with the SARS outbreak.
 And we were better positioned to deal with the SARS outbreak than we were to deal with the Spanish flu, and so on and so forth.
-And so everytime we learn a little more we get a little better, but the fact is that humans are biological creatures and as such we are prone to the afflictions that have plagued us for centuries.
+And so, every time we learn a little more, we get a little better—but the fact is that humans are biological creatures and as such we are prone to the afflictions that have plagued us for centuries.

 Policy and Innovation Lessons to Be Learned

-The second thing I’ll say is I think that we are living in a world of data and the healthcare system is not unique in its challenges of managing large quantities of data and moving that data around efficiently, effectively but also with appropriate controls and so on.
-So I think going forward for me, I think it is going to be really important for us think about how hospitals and research institutions are able to collect data from patients and using and from the various, here viral strains and so on..
-And make that data available across provincial borders and national borders so that we can actually work collectively together.
-That’s a policy challenge that is well understood and recognized but it is one that is not as simple to solve as we might hope.
+The second thing I’ll say is that we are living in a world of data, and the healthcare system is not unique in its challenges of managing large quantities of data and moving that data around efficiently and effectively, but also with appropriate controls.
+Going forward, it will be really important for us to think about how hospitals and research institutions are able to collect data from patients, on viral strains, and then make that data available across provincial and national borders so that we can work collectively together.
+That is a policy challenge that is well understood and recognized, but it is one that is not as simple to solve as we might hope.

-I’ve been working from home obviously but using this time to get caught up on some reading, so doing a lot of reading.
-I’ve been actually hanging out with my teenage kids which is great and introducing them to a lot of we’ve actually been watching old kung fu movies from the 70s and 80s which has been great.
-And then Genome Canada has been building a playlist of shut-in music so that has been providing the soundtrack for a lot of the work we are doing here at our house.
+I’ve been working from home, obviously, but using this time to get caught up on some reading.
+I’ve been actually hanging out with my teenage kids, which is great, and introducing them to a lot of kung fu movies from the 70s and 80s—which has been great.
+And then Genome Canada has been building a playlist of shut-in music, so that has been providing the soundtrack for a lot of the work we are doing here at our house.